alexgibson/alxgbsn.co.uk/_posts/2012-09-09-fun-with-web-audio-and-other-modern-apis.md

 Demo and source code
 --------------------

 You can check out the [demo here](http://alxgbsn.co.uk/wavepad).
 Try it in Chrome, Safari 6 or iOS6.
 There are still a few glitches to iron out on iOS6, but feel free to [open an issue](https://github.com/alexgibson/wavepad/issues) if you find a bug or have any new ideas for features.
-Alternatively, feel free to [fork and hack away](https://github.com/alexgibson/wavepad).